dotnet/AspNetCore.Docs/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/creating-an-entity-framework-data-model-for-an-asp-net-mvc-application.md

 ## Create controller and views

 Now you create a web page to display data.
 The process of requesting the data automatically triggers the creation of the database.
-Begin by creating a new controller.
-But, before you do that, build the project to make the model and context classes available to MVC controller scaffolding.
+Begin by creating a controller.
+Before you do that, build the project to make the model and context classes available to MVC controller scaffolding.

 1. In **Solution Explorer**, right-click **Controllers** and select **Add** > **New Scaffolded Item**.